-Our investment banking business provides strategic advisory, private capital advisory and fundraising, private capital markets and debt advisory and equity capital markets services.
+Our investment banking business provides strategic advisory, liability management and restructuring, capital markets advisory and private capital advisory and fundraising services.
 Through this business, we provide clients with differentiated strategic and tactical advice, as well as execution to financial sponsors and both public and private companies across a broad range of industry sectors and geographies.
 We help our clients identify and pursue strategic priorities, devise strategies to enhance shareholder value, and develop new ideas and deeper perspective to achieve their goals.
 We also serve as a leading advisor to clients on many of the largest and most complex capital transactions in the global capital markets.
 Our flexible and integrated teams develop trust with clients by focusing on their objectives.
-Functionally, we can act as an independent advisor, capital placement agent, or underwriter based on each client's circumstances and preferences.
+Functionally, we can act as an independent advisor, placement agent, or underwriter based on each client's circumstances and preferences.

 - Strategic Advisory.
-We provide advisory services on a full range of matters, including mergers, sales, acquisitions, leveraged buyouts, joint ventures, strategic, defense and shareholder advisory, divestitures, liability management and other restructurings. - Mergers and Acquisitions.
+We provide advisory services on a full range of matters, including mergers, sales, acquisitions, leveraged buyouts, joint ventures, strategic, defense and shareholder advisory, divestitures and other tax efficient combinations. - Mergers and Acquisitions.
 In advising companies on mergers, sales, or acquisitions, we evaluate potential targets and acquirers, provide valuation analyses, and evaluate and propose financial and strategic alternatives.
-We provide boards and management teams with independent judgment and deep expertise as they navigate their most important transactions and strategic decisions.
+We provide boards, management teams and financial sponsors with independent judgment and deep expertise as they navigate their most important transactions and strategic decisions.
 We also advise as to the timing, structure, financing and pricing of a proposed transaction, as well as assist in negotiating and closing the deal. - Strategic, Defense and Shareholder Advisory.
 Our extensive experience, insights into activist tactics, expertise in assisting companies with shareholder engagement and innovative defense strategies are instrumental in helping clients prepare for, avoid, and, if required, defend against activist investors and hostile takeover attempts.
-In public company situations, our strategic shareholder advice is an integral part of our practice and is a decisive edge for clients seeking to obtain shareholder support for their transactions.
+In public company situations, our strategic shareholder advice is an integral part of our practice and is a decisive edge for clients seeking to solve complicated issues and obtain shareholder support for their transactions.